 I have also added a special feature to the Search page to create an easy way to search my favorite websites about Orthostatic Intolerance and college topics.
-If you would like to support my efforts with this website and graduate school, please check out the Fundraiser page, too.
 Thank you for visiting my website; I hope you will find helpful information!

 I chose a giraffe to represent this website in the logo because a healthy giraffe does not get Orthostatic Intolerance (OI).
 One of the reasons is that giraffes "have a very tight sheath of thick skin over their lower limbs which maintains high extravascular pressure in exactly the same way as a pilot's g-suit."

 Home ~ Orthostatic Intolerance (OI) ~ G-suit ~ OI and G-suit Articles